 Adoptee Rights Law Center launched this DNA donation program in November 2017 to collect funds to purchase DNA kits.
 Kits are then donated to adult adoptees who cannot afford them.
 Adoptees United Inc., a 501(c)(3) tax-exempt organization, took over the program in August 2019.
-Donations are now fully tax-deductible.
+Donations to this project are now fully tax-deductible under federal law.

 Priorities for Donated Kits (Read Carefully)

 - You.
-You are an adoptee or the son or daughter of an adoptee.
+You are the adoptee or the descendant of an adopted person.

 - Unaffordability.
 You cannot generally afford the cost of a DNA test kit, given your income and circumstances.
 Please note that we will not verify income.
 We trust that you are honest with us in your request for assistance.
 That’s how we roll, and we hope you roll that way too.

 - Date of Birth: You must be an adoptee who is at least 18 years of age.
 For US-born adoptees, strong preference will be those who were born or adopted prior to 1980, with a further primary emphasis on adoptees born or adopted prior to 1970.
 A wider range of birth dates for intercountry adoptees, however, will apply.

 - Birth Place.
 Generally you must be born in: